 SIUE introduces online organizational talent management series

 EDWARDSVILLE - Southern Illinois University Edwardsville is introducing online organizational talent management courses that provide instruction and practical applications for incorporating industrial/organizational psychology into organizational decision-making.
-Enrollment is open now for the non-credit course modules that are underway.
+Enrollment is open now for the non-credit course modules that will begin in February.

 Topics include gathering high-quality survey data, analyzing and interpreting survey results, and designing structured interviews to improve the selection process accuracy.
 Courses are taught by Joel Nadler, PhD, associate professor of psychology in SIUE’s School of Education, Health and Human Behavior, an experienced professor and practitioner of industrial/organizational psychology,